qmachine/qmachine/README.md

     $ git clone --recursive https://github.com/qmachine/qmachine.git

-As a model for computation, QM has been detailed in a recent paper, [QMachine: Commodity Supercomputing in Web Browsers](http://www.biomedcentral.com/1471-2105/15/176).
+As a model for computation, QM is detailed in a recent paper, [QMachine: Commodity Supercomputing in Web Browsers](http://www.biomedcentral.com/1471-2105/15/176).
 The paper, which earned
 ["Highly Accessed"](http://www.biomedcentral.com/about/mostviewed/) status from